Diane Keaton

 Diane Keaton in childhood and youth

-During her school years, Keaton actively participated in school concerts, performed vocal numbers, and attended a drama club.
-After high school, she enrolled in Orange Coast College's acting department in California but dropped out after a year to chase her dreams in Manhattan.
-Around the same time, Diane changed her surname to Keaton, her mother's maiden name, as there was already an actress named Diane Hall in Hollywood.
+During high school, Keaton threw herself into school concerts, performed vocal numbers, and joined the drama club.
+After graduation, she enrolled in the acting program at Orange Coast College in California, but left after a year to pursue her career in Manhattan.
+Around this time, Diane changed her surname to Keaton—her mother's maiden name—since Hollywood already had an actress named Diane Hall.

 Acting Career

-Broadway brought Diane face-to-face with Woody Allen.
-She starred in his production of "Play It Again, Sam!", which earned her a Tony Award nomination.
-In 1972, a film of the same name was made based on the play, featuring the duo of Keaton and Allen.
+Her work on Broadway brought Diane a fateful meeting with Woody Allen – she starred in his play "Play It Again, Sam," which earned the young actress a Tony nomination.
+In 1972, the play was adapted into a film of the same name, featuring the Keaton-Allen duo.

 Diane Keaton and Woody Allen